 - The first and most basic element of the Orchard API: the [Themed] attribute

 - Using our first Orchard service: IWorkContextAccessor

 - How to debug an Orchard application running with IIS Express

-Remember: if you have any questions don't hesitate to ask them on the Orchard Discussion board.
+Remember: if you have any questions don't hesitate to ask them by creating a new issue in the Orchard issue tracker with the "discussion" label.
 Make sure to prefix your thread's title with "Dojo Course - "!
-We keep an eye on these threads.
+We keep an eye on these issues.